joergjo/azure-blobencryption-samples/README.md

 # Using this sample

+Requires
+- Azure CLI,
+- .NET 8,
-Requires Azure CLI, .NET 8, either JDK 17 or JDK 21, and Maven.
+- JDK 17 or JDK 21
+- Maven
+- macOS/Linux/WSL2

 See https://learn.microsoft.com/en-us/azure/storage/blobs/storage-encrypt-decrypt-blobs-key-vault?tabs=roles-azure-portal%2Cpackages-dotnetcli#assign-a-role-to-your-microsoft-entra-user to prepare the required Azure resources and grant your user access to Key Vault and Blob Storage.